learn-co-curriculum/precollege-intro-software-engineering-track/day-08/lectures/ideation/README.md

 + Understand the brainstorming and design process and decide on an idea for their final project.

 ### Motivation / Why Should You Care?
-+ We’ve all been in the situation where we want to make something, but are totally overwhelmed by the blank page.
++ We've all been in the situation where we want to make something, but are totally overwhelmed by the blank page.
 The blinking cursor of nothingness.
-It’s totally daunting.
-Since we’re going to start working on our final projects, we’re going to first tackle the brainstorming process so that we have a few potential projects that we can work on.
+It's totally daunting.
+Since we're going to start working on our final projects, we're going to first tackle the brainstorming process so that we have a few potential projects that we can work on.
 The point of this course is to learn to build web applications, combining front-end programming with back-end programming, but you can't build an application about nothing.
 You need a good idea, first!

 ### Lesson Plan
 + We started this class building input-output command line applications with puts and gets.
 We talked about how that process of user input, data manipulation and then output is a pattern that drives the web.
 For your final project, we're going to use this same pattern to build a utility application.